bricktownseo/search-engine-optimization/INTRO.md

 # Introduction to Search Engine Optimization

-In this series we cover the bare minimums of SEO, what it is, and what we are trying to accomplish through SEO.
-We will also discuss PPC advertising and why/where it is useful.

 1. [What is Search Engine Optimization (SEO)?](#what)
 2. [Where does SEO apply?](#where)
 3. [Can every business benefit from SEO?](#everyone)